Bureau of Mines FAQs

 Q: How do I contact the Indiana Bureau of Mines?

-A: The Indiana Bureau of Mines and Mine Safety may be contacted by email or telephone.
+A: The Indiana Bureau of Mines and Mine Safety may be contacted by any of the following:

 Q: Where is the Bureau of Mines located?

 A: The Bureau of Mines is headquartered in Vincennes, Indiana at the Construction Technology Building, 324 West Red Skelton Boulevard, Vincennes, Indiana 47591.